mikailabdulsamad/abdulsamad-website/README.md

 Hello!
 My name is Mikail Abdulsamad, and I'm passionate frontend developer with 3 years of experience in crafting scalable, responsive,and visually appealing web applications.
-I am decicated to turning ideas into dynamic,interactive digital experiences.
+I am dedicated to turning ideas into dynamic,interactive digital experiences.

   Throughout my journey,I've succesfully completed numerous personal and client honing my skills in (a) Building reponsive and mobile-friendly interface